GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 ## Student accounts: optimized for learning

 Student accounts are fully anonymized accounts which can be administrated by teachers.
-The credentials for those accounts (disposable email address + password) are accessible to teachers from the "Manage Seats" page, available through the Classrooms tab:
+The credentials for those accounts (disposable email address + password) are accessible to teachers from the "Manage Seats" page, available through the Teach tab:

 ![The "Manage Seats" page for education](./manage-edu-seats.png)